A deliciously spicy barbecue chicken roasted in South Indian flavours combined with molasses.

 - Remove chicken from oven in another 6-7 minutes when nicely browned.

 Note: You can insert a thin knife into chicken to see that it is cooked through, and no pinkness remains.

-Credits: This recipe was adapted from my Malayali friend Saritha Joseph's Nadan Grilled Chicken recipe.
-The original called for 3 tablespoons of Kashmiri chili powder, which burned right through the roof of my mouth!
-But I found the combination of ingredients fascinating and couldn't resist publishing it!
+Credits: This recipe was adapted from my Malayali friend Saritha Joseph’s Nadan Grilled Chicken recipe.
+The original called for 3 tablespoons of ground kashmiri chili, which burned right through the roof of my mouth!
+But I found the combination of ingredients fascinating and couldn’t resist publishing it!

 Molasses given this chicken an unusual flavour when combined with the fusion ingredients – the Indian flavours of turmeric and ginger, along with the name from soya sauce – so is critical.
 The turmeric can be left out – it does leave yellow stains on your fingers while eating – but you need some heat from either red chili powder or alternatively black pepper.
 If you don’t have a bottle or ready mustard, as a teaspoon of freshly ground yellow mustard seeds will provide pungency.
 If you don’t like the strong flavour of coconut oil, go ahead and use any other cooking oil.